-There are many misconceptions out there about the use of alcohol and cocaine together.
+There are many misconceptions out there about the use of alcohol mixed with cocaine.
 People believe that taking both can boost the high from the cocaine while avoiding the withdrawal effects.
 Simply put, this is not true at all.
 The use of alcohol is harmful to your health and the same applies to the use of cocaine.

 There are many dangers of mixing cocaine and alcohol.
 It may even have lethal results.
 Read on to find out the effects of mixing the two and what hazards they present to you.

 Cocaine is an alkaloid that can be purified from the coca leaf, which grows in South America.
 This drug has been in existence for centuries and was once used as a topical anesthetic in the late 1800s.
 It is available in two different chemical forms.
 There is a water-soluble powder that is usually used to make a solution for injections.
 There is also another fat-soluble freebase form.
 Cocaine has both stimulant and anesthetic effects.